ilikescience/mhs11/src/assets/writing/how-to-pick-the-least-wrong-colors.md

 ---
 title: How to pick the least wrong colors
 subtitle: An algorithm for creating color palettes for data visualization
+og:
+    title: How to pick the least wrong colors
+    subtitle: An algorithm for creating color palettes for data visualization
+    description: An algorithm for creating color palettes for data visualization
+    descriptionInImage: true
 date: 2022-05-26
 ---